 [Skip to content]

-RAID is a specialist multidisciplinary mental health service, working within all acute hospitals in Birmingham, for people aged over 16.
+RAID is a specialist multidisciplinary mental health service, working within all acute hospitals in Birmingham (for people over the age of 25 in Birmingham, and 16 in Solihull).

 We work closely with other hospital psychologists and alcohol practitioners, as well as the acute hospital clinicians.